Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 > val double = s.map(line => line + line)
 > double.saveAsTextFile("alluxio://zk@zkHost1:2181;zkHost2:2181/Output")
 ```

+This feature of encoding Zookeeper service address into Alluxio URIs is not available in versions
+1.8 and earlier.

 > Note that you must use semicolons rather than commas to separate different Zookeeper addresses to
 refer a URI of Alluxio in HA mode in Spark.
 Otherwise, the URI will be considered invalid by Spark.